StevenBlack/vocab/million-dollar-words.md

 works of Chaucer have been canonized; multiculturalists have been arguing to canonize the works of minority writers.
 One can speak of being included among the canon of great poets, for instance.
 Also used to describe the process of transforming ordinary people into saints.
-Pronounced CAN-NON-/ZE.

 ### canorous
 Pleasant-sounding, melodious and resonant.
 Could be used to describe organ music, or the sound of a rainstorm against the windowpanes.
 It may sound like cantankerous (cranky), but means something completely different.
-Pronounced CAN- OR-US.

 ### caparison
 To dress sumptuously; to gussy up.
 Although the word originally referred to the ornamental covering for a horse, it has come to be used for people as well, such as when heads of state get fully caparisoned for a ball at the White House.
-Say KUH-PAR-UH-SUHN.

 ### capriccio
 Not an Italian coffee.
 A capriccio is a frolic or caper, such as when a bunch of friends spontaneously decide to jump into a car and drive to the beach for the day.
-Pronounced CAP-REE-SHE-O.

 ### capricious